-A redemption of units will be considered a disposition for tax purposes and may result in a capital gain or loss.
+A redemption of units is a disposition for tax purposes and may result in a capital gain or loss.
+Net capital gains are taxable if the units are held outside a registered plan.
 See Income tax considerations for investors for more details.